UCF-SD-Group-48/family-chat-app/README.md

 # :speech_balloon: Family Chat

 ### :information_source: A Senior Design project, centered around the deployment of both a promotional website and a highlighted mobile application.
-The FamilyChat application _(developed using Expo, React Native, & Firebase)_ is designed specifically for family members; pairing interactive features alongside standard messaging functionality, for an improved group-chat experience.
+The FamilyChat application _(developed using Expo, React Native, & Firebase)_ is designed specifically for family members; pairing interactive features, alongside standard messaging functionality: for an improved group-chat experience.

 →  https://www.familychat.app